harsh-98/clarity/README.md

 - Receiver address is set before depositing.
 Trying to deposit before setting receiver address, will error with `receiver-not-set`.
 This uses the participants the fixability to backout if the receiver is not whom they want.

+- In escrow contract, time is divided in epoch with 10 blocks per epoch.
+One can think of epoch as round within which participants perform consensus for doing some action.

+- Receiver address can be set once per epoch, if the consensus is not there this epoch for sending funds to someone.
+Owner can change the addres next epoch.

 ## Outline of contract
+### Const data
+- `height-per-epoch`: Blockchain time is divided in epoch, per epoch some height is set.
+Currently there are 10 blocks per epoch.
+Each epoch is like a round, where receiver address can be set and new signatures are needed for performing new acction.
+Owner set the receiver address, but if the consensus is not there or by mistake wrong receiver is set, the receiver can be changed after epoch.

 ### Public functins exposed